manikchadgal/Task-Testing/README.md

 ### 2. Git Merge Conflict (20 Points)

-We will provide a branch containing a file `story.txt` with some blanks.
+We will provide a file `story.txt` with some blanks.

 **Your task:**
 1. Create a new branch for this task.